DEECA

 Opening carryover: this item represents any water carried over from previous water year that could be taken.

-Allocation issued: this item represents the water allocation under the entitlement that was available for use and trade in the water year.
-Individuals or authorities that hold water entitlements in Victoria are allocated water according to the size and reliability of their entitlement and the available resource.
+Allocation issued: this item represents the water allocation made available under the entitlement in the water year.
+Individuals or authorities that hold water entitlements in Victoria are allocated water according to the volume and reliability of their entitlement and the available resource.
 For example, if entitlement holders with low-reliability water shares in the Thomson-Macalister system are allocated 25% of their entitlement, they will be allocated 25 ML for every 100 ML of low-reliability entitlement they own.
 This is available to use or trade.

 Water issued and used under take and use licences is also represented as allocation in the allocation account balance tables.
-This allocation issued represents the volume that was available under licences throughout the water year, and it can be different to the entitlement volume at the end of the water year.
+This allocation issued represents the volume that was available under licences throughout the water year.
+At a system level, that volume can be different to the entitlement volume at the end of the water year.
 Where licences have been cancelled during the year, the allocation volume presented may be greater than the entitlement volume as at the end of the water year.

 The volumes may also be different as a result of temporary trading between systems.
 For example, temporary trade of licences can occur between unregulated and groundwater systems in the Ovens basin, which would affect the allocation volume issued to licences in the Ovens basin.